gobboph/gobboph.github.io/content/taxi_rides.md

 The few cabs out at 5am are doing well (maybe because no one else is around) and then there is a peak after work.
 From the day of the month barplot we can easily infer that drunk folks like to take cabs after new year's eve celebrations.
 Also, the drivers seem to make increasingly more $/h as the week progresses.

-Finally, here is a panel with maps (you might want to enlarge it, but a blownup example is under it).
+Finally, here is a panel with maps (you might want to enlarge it, but a blownup example is below).
 For each hour of the day the data is pixeled in location and the maps are colored according to the average trip value in each pixel.
-Pixels with too few cab pickups are discarded: there might be some very valuable trip, but still it is not adviseble to drive a particular area if there are just a couple of pickups a month.
+Pixels with too few cab pickups are discarded: there might be some very valuable trip, but still it is not advisable to drive a particular area if there are just a couple of pickups a month.

 <center><img src="../../images/taxi_2013/panel_jan2013.png" alt="value panel" style="width: 800px;"/></center>